 - Now close all the unnecessary tabs by tapping on the cross (x) or by sliding the tabs to your left.

-Clearing all safari tabs saves significant memory and may help fix the problem of slow running Safari in iOS 10.
+Clearing all safari tabs saves significant memory and may help fix the problem of slow running Safari.

 #4.
 Clear Reading List

 Clearing reading list can also resolve your issues with Safari speed.

 - Head to Settings.
 Tap on General.